-Employees of NYU Langone Hospitals and employees of NYU Langone Health System are eligible to participate in the Plan.
-NYU Langone Hospitals along with NYU Langone Health System will collectively be referred to as the "Employer" throughout this document.
-NYU Langone Hospitals and NYU Langone Health System provide outstanding employee benefits, which compare favorably with those of other top-ranking medical research institutions.
-One of the chief benefits of being an Employee is an opportunity to participate in the Plan.
-This Plan is a 403(b) retirement plan to which your Employer contributes and you have the option to contribute.
+NYU Grossman School of Medicine provides outstanding employee benefits, which compare favorably with those of other top-ranking medical research institutions.
+One of the chief benefits of being an NYU Grossman School of Medicine employee is the opportunity to participate in the Plan.
+This Plan is a 403(b) retirement plan to which NYU Grossman School of Medicine contributes and you have the option to contribute.

-Employees have a benefit plan that gives them a powerful start on retirement savings: If you are eligible, the Employer contributes a percentage of your eligible salary without any required contribution on your part.
-You can supplement this with savings from your paycheck on a pretax and/or after-tax Roth basis.
+Employees have a benefit plan that gives them a powerful start on retirement savings: If you are eligible, NYU Grossman School of Medicine contributes a percentage of your eligible salary based on your job classification without any required contribution on your part.
+You can supplement this with savings from your paycheck on a pre-tax and/or after-tax Roth basis.